glotzerlab/coxeter/README.md

-# coexeter
+# coxeter

 ## About

 Welcome to the documentation for **coxeter**!
 The **coxeter** Python library provides tools for working with common geometric objects in two and three dimensions.
-Named for the 20th century geometer best known for his work on polytopes, **coexeter** is especially focused on polygons and polyhedra, but it also support various standard curved shapes such as spheres and ellipsoids.
+Named for the 20th century geometer best known for his work on polytopes, **coxeter** is especially focused on polygons and polyhedra, but it also support various standard curved shapes such as spheres and ellipsoids.
-If you have any questions about how to work with coexeter, please visit the [ReadTheDocs page](http://coexeter.readthedocs.io/en/latest/).
+If you have any questions about how to work with coxeter, please visit the [ReadTheDocs page](http://coxeter.readthedocs.io/en/latest/).

 ## Authors